 If you come back after 30 minutes of inactivity, you will have to un-pause your notebook runtime, which can take up to 2 minutes.

-When a notebook is auto-paused, you will not lose any output that had been already explicitly written to a file or Google bucket, since the runtime environment (aka "boot disk") is not deleted.
+When a notebook is auto-paused, you will not lose any output that had been already explicitly written to a file, since the runtime environment (aka "boot disk") is not deleted.
+And of course you will not lose any output you copied to an external Google bucket.

 Note that your environment variables (such as workspace name or billing project) will be reset.
 In order to do queries within the notebook, for example, you will need to rerun the cells that grab the environment variables.